Frequently Asked Questions

-If you provide a valid email address, you will usually receive your SAR within 10 business days of submitting your FAFSA.
-Otherwise, a paper copy will be mailed to your home address within 2 to 5 weeks.
-The SAR is emailed to the your email address.
+If you provide a valid email address, you will usually receive your SAR within 1-3 business days of submitting your FAFSA.
+The SAR is emailed to the your email address provided on the FAFSA.

 To reduce the possibility of spam or junk-mail filters diverting receipt of the SAR via email, the U.S. Dept of Education suggests listing the following in your email address book: FederalStudentAidFAFSA@cpsmail.ed.gov